fabiojmendes/tempsys-hardware/README.md

 ## Schematics

-The hardware design is very minimalistic to avoid any unnecessary power draw.
+The board is built around the [E73-2G4M08S1C](https://www.cdebyte.com/products/E73-2G4M08S1C) module that relies on the nRF52840 chip from nordic.
+This was selected The hardware design is very minimalistic to avoid any unnecessary power draw.

+In short:

-An external XTAL is used to further reduce power consumption.
+- An external XTAL is used to further reduce power consumption

-Pullup resistors on the i2c bus and programming headers are provided.
+- Pullup resistors on the i2c bus
+- Programming headers are provided.
+- Reset button
+- Extra GPIO headers if necessary
+- CR-2032 battery holder

 ![Schematics](./assets/schematics.png)